Russia: Doctor who treated Alexei Navalny goes missing | DW | 09.05.2021

 Navalny was eventually allowed to be airlifted to Germany for further treatment after tense negotiations with authorities.

-The Kremlin has denied accusations of trying to kill one of President Vladimir Putin's main political opponents.
+The Kremlin has denied accusations of being behind the attempted killing of one of President Vladimir Putin's main political opponents.

 Navalny was arrested in February after returning to Russia from Germany on what he has called trumped-up charges.